-The American Sephardi Federation announces his Fall Program
+The American Sephardi Federation announces its Fall Program

 Book Talk: Nicole Dweck’s Debt of Tamar